oliviervaillancourt/blog/_posts/2017-12-22-Freedome-discount-using-serverless.md

 ```

 ### Step 5: Set the task to run on Schedule
 You can now set the task to run every X.  We have ours set to run every 6 hours.
-This can be accomplish from here:
+This can be accomplished from here:

 ![cronSchedule](/img/posts/freedome_serverless/cronSchedule.png)